baa151/Project_1/README.md

 ## Question One: Does the number of COVID-19 deaths depend on GDP and income?

 In this analysis, I aimed to investigate whether the number of COVID-19 deaths in Texas in 2021 depends on economic factors, specifically Gross Domestic Product (GDP) and per capita personal income.
 I used a linear regression model with interaction effects to explore this relationship.
-The results are shown below :
+The results are shown below with a linear regression equation of $y = a x_1 + b x_2 + c x_1 x_2 + d$ :

+$x_1 :  GDP$
+$x_2 : income$
+$x_1 x_2$ : interaction$
+$d : intercept$

 <p align="center">
 <img src="https://github.com/baa151/Project_1/assets/123330888/dfec2a5a-ab04-403d-b45f-9474ecf6d414" width="700" height="400" alt="Image 1">